 Use it as the last resort if you must; you may end up offending project managers or vendor relationship managers at the client company if you are not careful.

-If there is someone else at the client company with whom you’ve had a positive relationship with in the past, you can reach out to them to get things moving.
+If there is someone else at the unresponsive client company with whom you’ve had a positive relationship in the past, you can reach out to them to get things moving.

 In some cases, you can’t even wait for people at a client company to respond.
-For instance, if you are handling a client’s online reputation, and there’s a crisis situation, you need to alert the higher-ups as soon as possible.
+For instance, if you are handling a client’s online reputation, and there is a crisis situation, you need to alert the higher-ups as soon as possible.

 In any case, avoid placing blame on anyone.

 How do you manage unresponsiveness?

 Managing unresponsiveness can be a challenging task, but there are several strategies you can use to address the situation:

 Be patient: Sometimes, clients may be busy or dealing with personal or professional issues that prevent them from responding promptly.
 Give them some time to respond before following up.

 Follow up regularly: If you don’t hear back from a client, follow up regularly through different methods of communication, such as email, phone, or text messages.
 Be persistent but respectful, and avoid becoming confrontational or aggressive.

 Clarify expectations: Be clear about your expectations for communication and response times, and communicate them to the client.
 This can help to prevent unresponsiveness in the future.